What is Exempt Research? Does the IRB Have to Review It?

 - Educational Tests, Surveys, Interviews, Observations*

-Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior, (including visual or auditory recording) if at least one of the following criteria is met:
+Research that only includes interactions involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior, (including visual or auditory recording) if at least one of the following criteria is met:

 *Minors: When the study involves educational tests or the observation of public behavior, the Emory IRB may grant an exempt research determination to a protocol that includes minors when the investigator does not participate in the activities being observed.

 - Educational Tests, Surveys, Interviews, Observations of Public Officials